TedHusted/awake/awake.md/awake.md

 ###

-“I’m confused, Harper” says dgteif the recording passes SI detection, then the person simply mis-remembers,” says Marquez.
+“I’m confused, Harpe.
+If the recording passes SI detection, then the person simply mis-remembers,” says Dr. Marquez.

 Carla nods.
 “True.
 But we have another recording that passes SI detection.
 That video was definitely modified.”